bailey-martin/CSC492-BCGL/_posts/2021-2-28-End of Week 7 Post.md

 On Wednesday afternoon, we held another meeting to continue to work on Design Document 1.
 We decided it would be best to work as a group on designing the DFD portion of the document.
 We designed it first on a whiteboard, and then worked to digitally build it into our Design Document 1.
 This was a large undertaking, as there was a large amount of discussion between team members throughout this task.

 For the rest of the week, RAID Inc. worked to continue to add to and revise Design Document 1 in preparation for Monday's rough draft submission.
+Check back next week for another update!

 -RAID Inc.